-- Associates not audited by Crowe Malaysia PLT - Associates of subsidiaries of Muhibbah Engineering (M) Bhd. - Financial year ended as at 31 March.
-Special audit is performed for financial period as at 31 December for consolidated financial statements purpose. - The results of the associate are consolidated using management accounts.
+- Associates not audited by Crowe Malaysia PLT - Associates of subsidiaries of Muhibbah Engineering (M) Bhd. - Financial year ended as at 31 March. - The results of the associate are accounted for using management accounts.

 Summary financial information of major associates

 The major associates of the Group, adjusted for any differences in accounting policies and the carrying amounts in the consolidated financial statements, are disclosed below: